Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

 \subsection{Our Results and Contributions}

-\nhedit{We present (nearly tight) bi-criteria approximation algorithms for the offline and online variations of robust monotone submodular optimization under matroid constraints.
+We present (nearly tight) bi-criteria approximation algorithms for the offline and online variations of robust monotone submodular optimization under matroid constraints.
 Throughout the paper, we assume that the matroid is accessible via an independence oracle and the submodular functions are accessible via a value oracle.
-Moreover, we use $\log$ to denote logarithm with base 2 and $\ln$ to denote the natural logarithm.}
+Moreover, we use $\log_a$ to denote logarithm with base $a$ (when the subscript is not explicit we assume is base 2, i.e, $\log := \log_2$) and $\ln$ to denote the natural logarithm.